Weierstrass semigroups from cyclic covers of hyperelliptic curves: Weierstrass-realizability for -semigroups

 \begin{defn} A numerical semigroup ${\rm S}$ is \textit{Weierstrass-realizable} whenever there exists a pointed smooth projective curve $(C,p)$ for which ${\rm S}={\rm S}(C,p)$ is the Weierstrass semigroup of $C$ at $p$. \end{defn}

 In investigating the Weierstrass-realizability of a given semigroup ${\rm S}$, it is often to useful to work modulo a fixed element $M \in {\rm S}$.
 Hereafter, we will refer any numerical semigroup containing a given positive integer $M$ as an \textit{$M$-semigroup}.
+In practice, $M$ will usually be the {\it multiplicity} of the semigroup ${\rm S}$, i.e., the smallest nonzero element in ${\rm S}$.

 \begin{defn} Given an $M$-semigroup ${\rm S}$, we set